GuildOfWeavers/genSTARK/bin/README.md

 * `n0` is a reference to the next value of mutable register 0.
 * `k0` is a reference to the current value of readonly register 0.

-So, the expression says: next value of mutable register 0 is equal to the current value of the register, plus current value of readonly register 0, plus 1.
+So, the expression says: the next value of mutable register 0 is equal to the current value of the register, plus the current value of readonly register 0, plus 1.

 You can use simple algebraic operators `+`, `-`, `*`, `/`, `^` to define expressions of any complexity.
 You can also have up to 64 mutable registers and up to 64 readonly registers.
 In case of multiple registers, you can refer to them as `r1`, `r2`, `r3`, etc.

-One thing to note, you cannot reference future register states within the transition expression.
+One thing to note, you cannot reference future register states within a transition expression.
 So, something like this would not be valid:
 ```TypeScript
 {
     'n0': 'r0 + 1',